1 The end of all flesh

 We are strangling the land in our close fraternal bands.
 Our solidarity has multiplied by many times the destructive force of our selfishness.
-Altruism is the egoism of our self-infatuated species, and our pacifism is its jingoism, both of which arm us to make war on the earth with a more brutal effectiveness.
+Altruism is the egoism of our self-infatuated species, and our pacifism is its jingoism.
+And they both arm us to make war on the earth with a more brutal effectiveness.
 We use them as the oil to grease the engine of greedy capitalism which is pulverizing the land.
 And when the whole of our kind is leagued in brotherly love, it will work with one accord to wipe out the rest of the beasts that are not its kin.
 We are doing all the good that we can, and it will soon have put paid to the earth.
-We glory both in our righteousness which has loosed all humans from their thralldom, and in our power to bind the whole planet to do our will.

 When the human family has learnt to live as one, it will be free to eat up all the rest of life.
 We have made peace with each other, so as to make war on the verdant world.
 Like the romans, we cause a desolation, and call it concord.
 Peace now wastes the globe as war once did.
 The age of destruction will dawn the day that we call a halt to all conflict.
 It will roll out to the accompaniment not of martial trumpets and drums but to the merry blare of pop tunes.

 The old nation states laid waste continents from time to time, the new solidarity of the human race will lay waste the whole planet for all time.